zaycev/zaytsev-blog-src/about.md

 My name is Vladimir (Vova) Zaytsev.

 I'm a software developer at A9 (an Amazon company).
+I currently reside in Palo Alto, California.
 My research and study background is in natural language processing and machine learning fields.
 I specialize in large-scale machine learning approaches for real-world situations.

 I got my MS degree in Computer Science from University of Southern California.
-There, I have completed several research projects working with  Jerry Hobbs, Katya Ovchinnikova, Yu-Han Chang, Rajiv Maheswaran and Kevin Knight.
+There and at ISI, I have completed several research projects working with Jerry Hobbs, Katya Ovchinnikova, Yu-Han Chang, Rajiv Maheswaran and Kevin Knight.

 Here is my brief background in chronological order: